JoseGalvez-H/plantie/README.md

 Plantie - Your Personal Plant Watering Tracker

 ## Description
-Plantie is a web application designed to help users manage the watering schedule of their indoor and garden plants.
-With a user-friendly interface, Plantie allows users to keep track of when each plant was last watered and when it should be watered next, ensuring your green friends are always thriving.
-Whether you're a novice gardener or a plant enthusiast, Plantie makes plant care easy and enjoyable.
+Plantie is a user-friendly web application that simplifies the management of watering schedules for both indoor and outdoor plants.
+Its intuitive interface helps users quickly monitor the last time they watered their plants, ensuring that plants remain healthy and vibrant.
+Perfect for beginner gardeners and experienced plant lovers, Plantie makes the task of plant care straightforward and enjoyable.

 ## Technologies Used
 - Node.js
 - Express
 - MongoDB
 - Mongoose
+- OAuth (Google)
 - EJS for templating
 - CSS for styling